deepfusi0n/data-projects-python/README.md

 ## Notes
 - Web scraping projects respect site terms of service and are for **educational/portfolio use**.
 - The NFL project highlights data cleaning and analysis workflows without machine learning.
+- API projects demonstrate calling REST endpoints, parsing JSON, and integrating external data.